isugimpy/nyxipedia/CONTRIBUTING.md

 Just toss in a PR.
-Prefer to style song titles in bold and album titles in italics.
+Prefer to style song titles in bold and album titles in italics when they're included in regular text rather than a set list or track list for an album.
 Please don't editorialize in background sections.